 Despite its heat profile, these do taste mildly sweet.
-When tasting at first, instantly the palate may feel the sweetness.
-Later, the heat slowly starts spreading and may last for a couple of minutes.
+When tasting at first, the palate may feel the sweetness.
+Later, the heat slowly starts spreading and may last a few minutes.

-The cherry peppers measured at 2500-5000 SHU in Scoville scale.
-Meaning, These are hotter than the bell pepper, poblano, or ancho chilies.
+The cherry peppers measured at 2500-5000 SHU on the Scoville scale.
+These are hotter than the bell pepper, poblano, or ancho chilies.

-In general, it is approximately nearer to jalapeno pepper’s heat(where jalapeno’s Scoville scale units range from 3000-7000 SHU).
+It is generally nearer to jalapeno pepper’s heat(where jalapeno’s Scoville scale units range from 3000-7000 SHU).

 What to do with cherry pepper?

 There are numerous recipes out there to use cherry peppers in different ways.
-We look into some of the significant dishes that everyone would relish with.
+We look into some of the significant dishes that everyone would relish.

 Salads.
 Toss them as whole or as sliced into the salads.
 This adds a luscious color, heat, and flavor.

 Pickled.
-The thick chunky texture makes it an excellent pickling ingredient.
-You may get in the jars from the stores, you may make it at home.
-Pickling recipe is simple and easy, and to your surprise it just tastes like its counterpart from the stores.
+The thick, chunky texture makes it an excellent pickling ingredient.
+You may get the jars from the stores or make them at home.
+The pickling recipe is simple; to your surprise, it tastes like its counterpart from the stores.

 Stuffed.
-The inner part of this cherry pepper is dense, hence core them before stuffing.
-Stuffed cherry pepper tastes excellent and good to serve as finger food in a party.
+The inner part of this cherry pepper is dense; hence, core them before stuffing.
+Stuffed cherry pepper tastes excellent and serves as finger food at a party.

 Salsa.
 An aromatic addition makes the salsa taste delicious.
 And you will regret not trying this combo all these days.